Stress and our immune system

 Stress response, inflammation and the immune system are initiated by the same hormone – Cortisol.
 Cortisol is our initial response and immediate mediator for stress.
 Because both mental stress and physical stress are not differentiated by the body.
 Both are acted upon as a threat and compromise.
 So, while we are watching the media constantly, delving into conspiracies and people being irresponsible, we are also fuelling a stress response mentally that exhibits a physical response… the release of cortisol.

 Cortisol and mediating stress and immune function

-The brain and our immune system are in a constant state of communicating and chemical messaging, constantly sampling the exterior and interior output of information coming in.
-This is all happening without conscious thought until our conscious thoughts contribute extra burden to this system and priorities are subdivided and deviated.
+The brain and our immune system are in a constant state of communicating and chemical messaging, constantly sampling exterior and interior output of information coming in.
+This is all happening without a conscious thought, until our conscious thoughts contribute extra burden to this system and priorities are subdivided and deviated.
 We become far more susceptible to dis-ease states, illness and inflammation because our resources are now no longer what they were before; minding their own business and doing their thing.

 Mind over Matter?

 This is not to be irresponsible and state that you don’t care, be vigilant and cautious and stay up to date where possible but we do become the products of our environment and if the environment is constantly fuelled with fear from the media, news articles, gossip, conspiracy and anger then we take this on physically; and this is perpetuated as a stress response in the body constantly.

 So, how can you find balance and positivity in a time like now?

 - Keep your hygiene routine, have a shower and while soaping up, use the rinsing process to visualise it as a rinsing of stress from your body.
 If you have a mantra you would practice before now that would set up your day for a good day at work, keep this consistent while you’re at home.